xhzhangxx/ActMem/README.md

 ## 🗓️ Roadmap

 - [ ] Release the **ActMemEval** benchmark dataset.
-- [ ] Release the code for Memory KG Construction.
-- [ ] Release the code for Counterfactual-based Retrieval.
+- [ ] Release the code for ActMem.
-- [ ] Provide scripts for reproducing experimental results.

 ---